Live Sheep Export Ban Countdown

 Together, we can and we will, end this cruel trade

-Australians care deeply about the welfare of our animals, and as long as live animal exports continue, we can’t escape the harsh reality of unfathomable cruelty.
+Australians care deeply about the welfare of our animals.
+And as long as live animal exports continue, we cannot escape the harsh reality of systemic, often unfathomable, cruelty.

-There’s a misconception that ending live animal export would cause significant harm to our producers, who are already facing tough conditions.
+There’s a persistent myth that ending live export will severely harm producers who are already doing it tough.
 But this simply isn’t true.

 In fact, more than 70% of Australians living in rural areas support ending live animal exports.
-They are more concerned about the inadequacy of current standards than people in any other area.
+They are even more concerned about current welfare standards than people in any other region.
+Support for the phase-out is strong—especially in WA’s rural and regional communities—and reflects a growing recognition that our export industries must evolve in ways that protect both animals and long-term sustainability.

 Who supports the phase-out of live sheep exports by sea?